coenttb/pointfree-html/README.md

 ## License

-PointFreeHtml is licensed under the MIT License.
+PointFreeHTML is licensed under the MIT License.
 See [MIT POINTFREE LICENSE](MIT%20POINTFREE%20LICENSE) for details.